AditMekka045/AditMekka045/README.md

 - 👋 Hi, I’m @luminous-wanderer
-- 👀 I’m interested in Software Engineer
+- 👀 I’m interested in being a Software Engineer or Web Engineer
 - 🌱 I’m currently learning at junior high school
-- 📫 How to reach me: @es76._ on Instagram
+- 📫 You can found me on [Instagram](https://www.instagram.com/es76._/)

 <!---
 AditMekka045/AditMekka045 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.